Hackthings/QuerellAI--gcloud/README.md

 cd ..
 npm run dev
 ```

-- make sure to go to /pdf end point weather it is in localhost or vercel
+- Make sure to go to the `/pdf` endpoint, whether it is in localhost or Vercel.
-- then input admin password as "AdminOnly1234"
+- Then input the admin password as "AdminOnly1234".
-- and upload your api key and pdf for good going
+- Upload your API key and PDF for smooth operation.

 1. Clone the repository: `git clone https://github.com/your-username/reactnode-ai-interviewer.git`
 2. Install the required dependencies: `npm install`
 3. Run the application: `npm start`
 4. Access the ReactNode AI Interviewer at `http://localhost:3000`

+## Docker Deployment

+This project is also Dockerized, allowing easy deployment in containers.
+To run the application using Docker, follow these steps:

+1. Make sure you have Docker installed and running on your system.
+2. Build the Docker image: `docker build -t reactnode-ai-interviewer .`
+3. Run the Docker container: `docker run -p 3000:3000 reactnode-ai-interviewer`

+## Deployed on Google Cloud Functions

+The backend Node.js code has been deployed on Google Cloud Functions to provide a scalable and serverless environment.
+The Docker container is used to deploy the application on Google Cloud Functions.

 ## Contributing